Michigan-State-University/omniauth-msunet/README.md

 ## Installation

-To install this gem you need to use: gem install omniauth-msunet --pre
+To install this gem you need to use ``gem install omniauth-msunet --pre``

 ## Basic Usage